dentarg/auth0-blog/_posts/2017-02-21-jwt-brute-forcing-hs256-is-possible.markdown

 ---
 layout: post
 title: "JWT: Brute forcing HS256 is possible"
-description: "Cracking a JWT composed with HS256 is possible by brute forcing it.
-Learn how to use Auth0 to provide JWTs with RS256"
+description: "Cracking a JWT signed with HS256 is possible by brute forcing it.
+Learn how to use Auth0 to provide and protect your JWTs with RS256"
 date: 2017-02-21 08:30
 category: Technical Guide, Security, JWT
 design: